 Media PeerPool reduces bandwidth costs for media platforms by utilizing peer-to-peer browser functionality.
 It operates as a peer-assisted solution, where all individuals downloading a specific file or viewing the same stream share content with each other via WebRTC, based on location and latency.
 This reduces the load on the network, significantly improving overall performance and reducing costs by up to 99%.

 How it works

-The library uses an ISP location and geolocation awareness concept to build WebRTC clusters, where every peer belongs to a specific cluster.
-Peers from the same provider's network and geographically close are assigned to the same cluster through WebRTC connections.
-The system is designed to fulfill every request from peers within its cluster, and in the case of live streaming, if the peer cannot receive the data from the p2p network in time, it will request it from the CDN instead.For connections behind multiple proxies or heavily restricted firewalls, the library uses the STUN protocol to bypass any NAT connectivity issue and establish a direct pipe between peers over WebRTC.
+Media PeerPool is designed to work with any CDN, it can be integrated as a standalone component and can save up to 99% of your current CDN costs.
+The system uses ISP location and geolocation awareness to build WebRTC clusters, where peers from the same provider's network and in close proximity are assigned to the same cluster.
+This way, the system can fulfill every request from peers within its cluster, and in the case of live streaming, if the peer is unable to receive the data from the p2p network in time, it will request it from the CDN instead.
+Additionally, it uses the STUN protocol to bypass NAT connectivity issues and establish a direct connection between peers over WebRTC, even for connections behind multiple proxies or heavily restricted firewalls.